oneclickvirt/webvirtcloud/webvirtcompute/README.md

-# The original project has been deleted.
-This is only a personal archive.

 # WebVirtCompute #

 WebVirtCompute is a daemon for deploying and managing virtual machines based on FastAPI and libvirt.
-It is designed to be used for compute nodes and backend.
+It is designed to be used for compute nodes and controller.
 This project provides a REST API to manage virtual machines and their resources, making it easy to automate virtual machine management.

 ## Supported Distribution ##

-* AlmaLinux 8
+* RedHat 8, 9
-* AlmaLinux 9
+* AlmaLinux 8, 9
-* Rocky Linux 8
+* Rocky Linux 8, 9
-* Rocky Linux 9
+* CentOS Stream 8, 9
 * Debian 12 (Beta)
-* Ubuntu 22.04 (Beta)
+* Ubuntu 22.04, 24.04 (Beta)

 ## Requirements ##